Hanyu-Liu-123/Covid-Map/README.md

 # Covid-Map

-Final project for Hanyu Liu and Chengyuan Cai.
+CS4710 final project for Hanyu Liu and Chengyuan Cai.
 This is a cool project.

 ![GitHub Logo](/images/two_students.png)